Search String

 Xenon 2 Megablast 1989

-The Assembly Line and the Bitmap Brothers released Xenon 2: Megablast for the Atari ST and Amiga in September of 1989.
+The Bitmap Brothers of the U.K. released Xenon 2: Megablast for the Atari ST and Amiga in September of 1989.
 Xenon 2 is a vertcially-scrolling shoot 'em up most notable for its prime pixel art, weapons system and Swop Shop.

 Xenon 2 is the sequel to Xenon of 1988.